matthewgunther/etbh/src/posts/debt.md

 Though he cannot repay his community in kind, perhaps Lars's integration with society is a sort of reflexive repayment.
 It is not intentional, but it is not unwelcome; Lars's reform is the direct result of the community's care.
 So in what way does Lars begin to clear his tab.
-Margo, Lars's coworker and admirer, embodies the towns disposition towards Lars.
+Margo, Lars's coworker and admirer, embodies the town's disposition towards Lars.
 She has a crush on Lars throughout the film and pines over him, yet is continually thwarted by his antisocial behavior.
 There is such love for Lars, but he never engages.
 Though she remains a true friend to Lars, she cannot help but balk at Bianca's attending Sunday mass.
 As with others, they are empathetic towards Lars, but can't help a shade of bewilderment.
 In the end, through the immense effort of others to help him heal, Lars begins to reciprocate Margo's interest, asking her on a walk.
 This act is small but meaningful and marks his movement towards a new life.